 - Companies can conduct a safety meeting or toolbox talk on the weekly focus and encourage a discussion among team members.

-- Organizations can send out weekly emails with the related articles and tip sheets to allow employees to read as they have time throughout the week.
+- Organizations can send out weekly emails with the related articles, safety meeting videos, and tip sheets to allow employees to engage as they have time throughout the week.

 - Articles and tip sheets can be printed out and provided to team members or posted on bulletin boards in common areas.